About Form Views

 Submit Button Text

-You have the ability to customize the text on the submit button to your preference.
+You can customize the text on the submit button to your preference.
 By default, the button text is set as "Submit".

 Reload Form Text